rjaros/kilua-rpc/README.md

 ```
 ### Backend source set (Ktor)

-Implement the interface as a DI component and initialize the library routing with a few lines of code.
+Implement the interface and initialize the library routing with a few lines of code.

 ```kotlin
 import java.net.URLEncoder